phucthanh-github/Traffic-law-chatbot/README.md

 2. **Keyword Optimization (Condense)**: FastAPI receives the question, reviews the chat history, and uses Llama-3 to rewrite it into a standalone question using formal Vietnamese legal terms.
 3. **Retrieval**: Queries the top 15 most similar document chunks from Chroma using the condensed question.
 4. **Reranking**: Uses CrossEncoder to score the 15 retrieved documents and filters for the top 2 best results.
-5. **Answer Generation**: Constructs a prompt containing the selected documents along with their legal sources and calls the Llama-3.3-70B model to stream the final answer back to the user.
+5. **Answer Generation**: Constructs a prompt containing the selected documents along with their legal sources and calls the QLoRA fine-tuned model via Hugging Face API to stream the final answer back to the user.